placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `appGatewayDefinition.backendHttpSettings.>Any_other_property<.hostName`

-Host head?er to use when forwarding.
+Host header to use when forwarding.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.backendHttpSettings.>Any_other_property<.path`